Explore Zookeeper Careers

 How to Become a Zookeeper

-Our Zookeeper Assistant Program is designed to help people obtain an entry-level Zookeeper Assistant position at a small to mid-size zoo.
+Our Zookeeper Assistant Program is designed to help people build a solid knowledge base which will assist them in pursuing an entry-level Zookeeper Assistant position at a small to mid-size zoo.
 If you are interested in advancing your career and becoming a Zookeeper, it is likely you will need a higher level of education and years of experience working at zoos.

 In order to obtain a job as a Zookeeper at a larger zoo, such as the San Diego Zoo, the Bronx Zoo, the St. Louis Zoo or the Woodland Park Zoo, applicants should look to obtain a Bachelor’s degree in zoology, animal biology, zoo technology, animal health, zoo management, ecology and some species-specific degrees such as primatology.
 These degrees are usually costly and time consuming.
 They are also challenging subjects for many and often require a student’s full attention, making it difficult to balance work and school successfully.